nodejs/node/doc/api.markdown

 `function () { }`

 Emitted when the other end of the stream sends a FIN packet.

-After this is emitted the `readyState` will be `'writeOnly'`.
-One should probably just call `stream.end()` when this event is emitted.
+By default (`allowHalfOpen == false`) the stream will destroy its file descriptor  once it has written out its pending write queue.
+However, by setting `allowHalfOpen == true` the stream will not automatically `end()` its side allowing the user to write arbitrary amounts of data, with the caviot that the user is required to `end()` thier side now.
+In the `allowHalfOpen == true` case after `'end'` is emitted the `readyState` will be `'writeOnly'`.

 ### Event: 'timeout'